muzammil-ja/netflix-gpt/README.md

 -update profile
 -if the user is not logged in redirect in login page/vice versa -add hardcode values into constant file
+-get movie data from watchmode API
+-created custom hook for now playing movies
+-update store with movies data
+-planning for main container and secondary container -fetch data for trailer video
+-embedded the you tube video make it autoplay and mute -add tailwind classes